xpqz/dyalog-docs/object-reference/docs/events/gridcopy.md

 ```

 If you omit these parameters, the currently selected block of cells will be copied to the clipboard.
-If no cells are selected, the entire contents of the Grid will be copied. i.e.
+If no cells are selected, the entire contents of the Grid will be copied.
+That is:
 ```apl
      Gridname.GridCopy ⍬
 ```